Each year the Board of Regents approves the fiscal year holiday schedule. Click on

 For additional information please refer to the Sick Leave Pool Policy.

 Leave with pay is granted because of the death of the employee’s spouse, or the death of the employee’s or the employee’s spouse’s parents, brothers, sisters, grandparents, grandchildren and children.
-Duration of the leave is appropriate to the circumstance and is determined on a case-by-case basis.
 This leave with pay must be requested and documented through normal leave reporting procedures.

 Absences due to the death of an individual outside the employee’s immediate family is taken as vacation or compensatory leave or as otherwise provided by policy.